 As mentioned by Mercedes Quinteros in this article, CEO of Qualitas Test Team, Performance Testing Services allows us to evaluate how a product performs in terms of stability, scalability, capacity, and speed.
 The results obtained with performance tests allow organizations to obtain information about performance bottlenecks in an application, performance levels, comparison of systems to find out which one works best, and infrastructure improvements.

-Among the various types of performance tests usually mentioned in the testing environment, there are some standard names that sound familiar with different concepts derived from the names of various tools.
+In the realm of performance testing, among the various types of performance tests commonly mentioned in the test environment, there are some standard names that are familiar, and associated with different concepts derived from the terms of various performance testing tools.

 Below are some of the most common types of performance tests, with an explanation of the differences between them:

 Distinguishing the Different Types of Performance Testing

 In our examination of performance testing, we explore various types including Load Testing, Stress Testing, Endurance Testing, Throttle Testing, Peak Testing, and Scalability Testing.

 Load tests are meant to simulate the maximum use of the system, for which we must analyze the number of users (user traffic) that will have access and the operations that will be executed.